milgra/zenmusic/README.md

 first version

 relative paths in library
-\r \n should be invisible
-no 00 at the start of the file if no track number exists spectrum, bar analyzer, left/right effect button, unshift bmp? button on/off alpha change on icon socketes taviranyitas - 1 byteokkal accept input on enter enable remote control in settings - opening remote control port, see readme for instructions close button teljes terulete popup-ok center align go to source/ go to youtube channel button home-ba fix leaks
+no 00 at the start of the file if no track number exists spectrum, bar analyzer, left/right effect button, unshift bmp? button on/off alpha change on icon socketes taviranyitas - 1 byteokkal accept input on enter enable remote control in settings - opening remote control port, see readme for instructions popup-ok center align go to source/ go to youtube channel button home-ba fix leaks